clmntgbr/docker/README.md

 1. Clone https://github.com/clmntgbr/setup and run `make start`
 2. Clone this repo
 3. Run `cp .env.dist .env`
-4. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory
+4. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory // Replace 'docker' by your project name in the Makefile
 5. Run `make init` to initialize the project
 6. You can run `make help` to see all commands available

 ## Overview

-Open `https://docker.localhost/dashboard/#/` in your favorite web browser for traefik dashboard
+Open `https://traefik.traefik.me/dashboard/#/` in your favorite web browser for traefik dashboard

-Open `https://maildev.docker.localhost` in your favorite web browser for maildev
+Open `https://maildev.traefik.me` in your favorite web browser for maildev

-Open `https://rabbitmq.docker.localhost` in your favorite web browser for rabbitmq
+Open `https://rabbitmq.traefik.me` in your favorite web browser for rabbitmq

-Open `https://{docker}.docker.localhost` in your favorite web browser for symfony app
+Open `https://docker.traefik.me` in your favorite web browser for symfony app

 ## Features